timkchan/canfieldSolitaire/README.md

 You may move the top card of the reserve (if one is left) to a foundation pile, if legal, or to a tableau pile, if legal.

 You may move the top card of a tableau pile to a foundation pile, if legal.
-Also, you may move an entire tableau pile to the top of another tableau pile if this results in a proper tableau pile (alternating colors built down).
+Also, you may move an entire tableau pile to the top of another tableau pile if this results in a proper tableau pile (alternating colours built down).
 Whenever a tableau pile becomes empty (because its cards are moved to the foundation or to another tableau pile), it is automatically filled with the top card from the reserve.
 If the reserve is empty, you may move the top card of the waste to an empty tableau pile.

 Finally, you may move a card from the foundation back to a tableau pile, if legal.
 This is sometimes useful for making it possible to move another card or cards to the tableau.